CodeYourFuture/curriculum/common-content/en/module/cloud/ci-cd/index.md

 +++
-title = '🛬 What is CI/CD?'
+title = 'What is CI/CD?'

 time = 5
 facilitation = false